HariCodesThings/Chatbot/README.md

 Speech and Language Processing Lab 4

-# add to proj (temp)
+## added to project
-irc_socket.py to connect us and allow us to interact w/ IRC server
+- irc_socket.py to connect us and allow us to interact w/ IRC server

+## to add:
+- dependency file